 It can be a real hassle trading in or selling your car when it’s time for a new one.
 What makes the process even more complicated is when the registration is expired.
 Can you trade or sell a car with an expired registration?

-In this guide, we look at the legal issues that occur.
-We also discuss if it’s possible and how to make the trading or selling process a little easier.
+In this guide, I look at the legal issues that occur.
+I also discuss if it’s possible, and how to make the trading or selling process a little easier.

 Can You Trade or Sell a Car With Expired Registration?